 Does that sound pedantic?
 Well, that's language for you.

 To illustrate the difference, here is a bad tweet I made several years ago, before I'd learned how to be funny on Twitter.

-I made it because I was enamored by what I supposed to be a pun -- the phrase "get into", which could refer to a either a state of being in one's jeans or a state of preference for those jeans.
-But people rarely speak about "getting into jeans" outside of putting them on.
-People don't normally share whether or not they jive with their trousers.
+I made it because I was foolishly enamored by what I supposed to be a pun -- the phrase "get into", which refers to both a state of being in one's jeans or a state of preference for those jeans.
+But people rarely speak about "getting into jeans" outside of putting them on their bodies.
+People don't normally share whether or not they personally jive with their trousers.
 It wasn't a pun.
 It was a double entendre.

 And that's why it was a bad tweet.
 Without the double meaning, it reads like a trite anecdote: I tried skinny jeans, they didn't fit, end of story, who cares?
 The only level of appreciation for that tweet was as a double entendre.
 Assuming that nobody seeing that sentence gave it more than a passing thought (a reasonable assumption) the second meaning of that sentence was completely lost.